“He is going to be shocked we no longer want him.”

 Do you make a good first impression?

 One of the first things I teach all my athletes is the art of the handshake.
 Firm grip, eye contact, be fully present while you introduce yourself.
+(Click here for an example of how I do it.)
 I had a group of NBA prospects in my leadership class recently.
 I had been working with this particular group a few weeks so they knew how to enter a room, command presence, shake hands, make eye contact— all things that will set them apart from the hundreds of other NBA draft prospects.

 A new guy showed up to campus and was put in my class.
 When he walked in, he gave me a handshake that could only be described as “a dead fish.”
 He mumbled his name and never really made eye contact.
 The class booed him and told him to “try it again,” pointing towards the door.
 He was confused and shocked that he was booed when he walked into the room.
 He came back in, did the same thing, and was again booed by his peers.
 Here was a phenomenal athlete, tall enough to have to duck when he entered the room, and he was getting booed for how he entered.
 I walked out with him the second time.